adityamohan29/Hyperspectral_Image_Segmentation/README.md

 * numpy
 * matplotlib
 * skicit-learn
+* rasterio

 ## Methodology

 The TIF Images were initially imported into an array through a function from the TIFFILE library.
-Principle Component Anlaysis was used for dimensionality reduction after which, the K-Means clustering algorithm was used as the unsupervised classification algorithm which segmented the four most important principle components.
-Individual bands from the first four principle components were merged to obtain the final image.
+Principle Component Anlaysis was used for dimensionality reduction after which, the K-Means clustering algorithm was used as the unsupervised classification algorithm which segmented the three most important principle components.
+Individual bands from the first three principle components were merged to obtain the final false color image.

 ## Results

-The unsupervised segmentation (K-Means) was measured using the Davies-Bouldin score and it came out to be 0.507 for Tile-1 and 0.4347 for Tile-2
+The unsupervised segmentation (K-Means) was measured using the Davies-Bouldin score and it came out to be 0.460 for Tile-1 and 0.5852 for Tile-2